Blue Globe Spruce

 A small, dense globe-shaped shrub, very unlike the species, has a mounded form that eventually becomes a compact and dense shape, adaptable and hardy; intensely blue needles, durable plant

-Blue Globe Spruce has attractive blue foliage which emerges silvery blue in spring.
+Blue Globe Spruce is a dwarf conifer which is primarily valued in the garden for its distinctively pyramidal habit of growth.
+It has attractive blue evergreen foliage which emerges silvery blue in spring.
 The needles are highly ornamental and remain blue throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Blue Globe Spruce is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.